 How can I get involved

 Email or call us for a copy of our "Find our fungi!" fungi identification and recording booklet and we will mail it out to you.

 Submit records and photos of fungi to Fungimap.
 Upload your photos and information on the target fungi in our Find our fungi! book via the Fungimap website here https://www.inaturalist.org/projects/fungimap-australia

-You can find tips on how to improve identification (details and photo features to include) on the FungiMap website and in our booklet.
+You can find tips on how to improve identification (details and photo features to include) on the FungiMap website, in our booklet and identification chart.

 For information about fungi events and training opportunities in the SAMDB region:

 - visit our events page here